Why your Google results may not look like President Trump's

 The results are based in part on what Google has long called the "PageRank" system, an "objective measure" of the importance of web pages, based on links to a website.
 Websites with lots of traffic and authority that linked to a site could help it rise in the rankings.
 (In other words, a link from USATODAY.com would be worth more than, say, bobsblog.com.)

-PageRank dates back to the original launch of Google in 1998.
-The company has since greatly evolved its ranking system, as the Web has grown, and Google has evolved.
-Now, most people sign in to Google, and that tailors the results based on what Google has learned about them through their daily use of Google products and services -- information including their local residence, past search history and interests.
+PageRank dates to the original launch of Google in 1998.
+The company has since greatly evolved its ranking system, as the web has grown and Google has evolved.
+Now, most people sign in to Google, and that tailors the results based on what Google has learned about them through their daily use of Google products and services – information including their local residence, past search history and interests.

-That means readers of the Drudge Report and Fox News.com are more likely to see conservative publications, while fans of MSNBC and the Huffington Post will see stories targeting liberal readers, says Greg Sterling, a contributing editor with the SearchEngineLand website.
-In other words, if you regularly go looking for something, you're likely to find it more often.
+Google says it doesn't personalize news stories and that results can be different based on the time you're searching and depending upon your location.

 Overall, "there are hundreds of variables," he says.

 It's played on other websites as well.
-An angry patron can fight back at a restaurant by getting a group of friends to respond with 1-star reviews on Yelp; a mob can throw so many 1-star reviews on Apple's iTunes App Store that a 5-star rating can get weighted down.
+An angry patron can fight back at a restaurant by getting a group of friends to respond with one-star reviews on Yelp; a mob can throw so many one-star reviews on Apple's iTunes App Store that a five-star rating can get weighted down.

-Sterling says Google is smarter to being played.
+Google is smarter about people abusing the ranking system.
 "It can still be done, but Google very quickly gets wise to it and takes care of it."
 The news results that show up at the top of the pages aren't based on PageRank, he says.

 "Suggested stories are selected by computer algorithms based on your past activity on Google," the company says.